-Figure 9: Unlike transmissive beam expanders, the curved mirrors of this Monolithic Reflective Beam Expander expand the incident laser beam.
+Figure 9: Unlike transmissive beam expanders, the curved mirrors of this Canopus Reflective Beam Expander expand the incident laser beam.
 The holes on the side of the beam expander are integrated mounting features

 Edmund Optics Products

-The TECHSPEC® DA Fixed YAG Beam Expanders provide excellent value with λ/10 performance at design wavelength for apertures up to 4 mm.
+The TECHSPEC® Vega Laser Line Beam Expanders provide excellent value with λ/10 performance at design wavelength for apertures up to 4 mm.
 Featuring laser line V-coats for Nd:YAG harmonics down to 266 nm, these Galilean Designs use Fused Silica elements and provide divergence adjustability.

-Our TECHSPEC® DA Fixed Broadband Beam Expanders feature broadband, divergence adjustable designs ideal for demanding tunable laser sources.
-They are optimized at a wide range of wavelengths and feature λ/10 transmitted wavefront error and no internally focusing ghost images, making them compatible with high per laser sources.
+Our TECHSPEC® Vega Broadband Beam Expanders feature broadband, divergence adjustable designs ideal for demanding tunable laser sources.
+They are optimized at a wide range of wavelengths and feature λ/10 transmitted wavefront error and no internally focusing ghost images, making them compatible with high power laser sources.

-Our TECHSPEC® UDA Fixed Broadband Beam Expanders improves upon the simple two-lens design with a proprietary multi-element lens design that enhances its ability to create a collimated or focused laser beam diameter at a long working distance.
+Our TECHSPEC® Draconis Broadband Beam Expanders improves upon the simple two-lens design with a proprietary multi-element lens design that enhances its ability to create a collimated or focused laser beam diameter at a long working distance.

-The patent pending TECHSPEC® Monolithic Reflective Beam Expanders (Mark I) are easily mounted due to a variety of integrated alignment features.
+The patent pending TECHSPEC® Canopus Reflective Beam Expanders are easily mounted due to a variety of integrated alignment features.
 They feature broadband performance with minimal wavefront distortion from the UV to Infrared from 250nm to 10μm.
 Their monolithic structure provides performance stability independent of changes in temperature.

 - Greivenkamp, John E. Field Guide to Geometrical Optics.
 Vol. FG01.
 Bellingham, WA: SPIE—The International Society for Optical Engineers, 2004.